Master of Science in Nursing – Informatics

 Earn an affordable MSN designed for tech-savvy nurses.

-If you love technology as much as you love nursing, choosing Aspen’s CCNE-accredited MSN program with an Informatics specialization is the perfect path.
+If you love technology as much as you love nursing, choosing Aspen’s MSN – Informatics specialization is the perfect path.
+The master’s degree program in nursing at Aspen University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 “Anyone who is considering going back to school but is hesitant should reach out to an advisor at Aspen.
 It was such a rewarding experience, and I’m so happy I went for it.” -Crystal R., MSN